mgarcia01752/BareMetalRouterOS/README.md

 ## Features

-- **Linux Router**: BMR is optimized for x86 architecture, harnessing Linux's reliability and flexibility for networking tasks.
+- **Linux Router**: BMROS is optimized for x86 architecture, harnessing Linux's reliability and flexibility for networking tasks.

 - **[RouterShell CLI](https://github.com/mgarcia01752/RouterShell)**: An interactive command-line interface inspired by IOS, RouterShell provides an intuitive and familiar configuration experience for network administrators.

-- **Customizable**: Leveraging the Yocto Project, users can customize BMR extensively to meet specific networking requirements.
+- **Customizable**: Leveraging the Yocto Project, users can customize BMROS extensively to meet specific networking requirements.

 ## Supported Build OS